nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <br>

-**Use case: Add an existing event to a new contact**
+**Use case: Add an existing event to a new person**

 **MSS**

-1. User requests to add a new contact.
+1. User requests to add a new person.
-2. PlanEase shows a prompt to indicate that the contact has been added successfully.
+2. PlanEase shows a prompt to indicate that the person has been added successfully.

 Use case ends.